 17. What are some of the health-care facilities that serve as settings for clinical courses?

 18. I have additional questions, who should I contact?

 The application deadline for fall 2018 admission is December 1, 2017 (if deadline falls on a weekend or holiday students have until offices reopen to submit application materials).
-All application materials must be received by the Office of Undergraduate Admissions by this date for the application to be considered.
+The application must be submitted by December 1 and all materials must be postmarked by the application due date (December 1) to be considered.
 Click here for Transfer Application Timeline.

 Applicants apply to the Transfer BSN Program using either the Seattle University Transfer Application OR the Transfer Common Application.
 Applicants should complete one application not both.
 There is not a separate application to the BSN program.
 In addition to the Seattle University Personal Statement, the College of Nursing requires a nursing personal essay and a professional resume.
 Applications can be found here.